RheaMars/zzz-top/README.md

 ## What this app does <a name="what-this-app-does"></a>

 This piece of software accepts strings that consist of a positive integer head and a tail of latin characters, and no other symbols or spaces; for example, `12zzztop`.
 It returns all possible nestings that the string may suggest, considering the _ambiguity_ of the character `z`: when it is followed by a character it could mean both an increment and an indentation.

 The nestings are returned into their lexicographic form, as well as in their arabic and greek numeral representation.
+They are sorted reversely by occurrence of ambiguity: the rightmost `z` is disambiguated first.

-The output of the string above would be
+The output of the string above would be:

 ![Output for input `12zzztop`](src/img/12zzztop.png)